 And while we had them clamped together, we drilled screws through the inside of the side of the shelves into the side of the bed.
 LOOK HOW MUCH BETTER IT LOOKS!
 It evened out the top and made it look way less janky.

-8. Adding the Molding and Finishing up
+8. Adding the murphy bed molding and finishing up

 I was still a bit worried about how my molding would look on the bed, though.
 The bed I was modeling this after had really lovely molding on it, and I wasn’t ready to compromise on it.
 What’s a modern DIY Murphy bed without some sleek craftsman-style molding?